Utah Telecommunication Open Infrastructure Agency: Utah Infrastructure Agency

 The Utah Infrastructure Agency (UIA) is an interlocal agency formed in June 2010 with 9 of the 11 original UTOPIA pledging member cities.
 UIA is a funding mechanism to finance new build areas for new customers.
 Beginning with the deployment in Brigham City in 2009, UTOPIA began a ftth ownership-like model of installation to the subscriber.
 This is either done as a lump-sum payment of $2,750 or financed over 10 or 20 years.
 The UIA provides a way to finance payments using bonds backed by subscribers and issued by the participating cities.
 The payment is around $25/mo on the 20-year plan or $30/mo and $300 down for a 10-year option.
 They have also introduced a lease option which requires a 1-year commitment for $30 a month (goes to Month-to-Month billing after the period is up).
 UIA previously offered a 2-year lease instead.
 Even though leasing does not lead to owning the fiber portal as a house utility in the future, it has been wildly successful due to the low commitment.
-These financing options only cover the cost of the network connection and service is billed separately (around $35/mo for 250Mbit/s or $50- 65 for 1Gbit/s symmetrical service as of May 2017).
+These financing options only cover the cost of the network connection and service is billed separately (around $35/mo for 250 Mbit/s or $50–65 for 1 Gbit/s symmetrical service as of May 2017).